 Another optional directive is entry, which specifies the entry point to be used for testing.
 This is useful for writing programs that test libraries with multiple entry points.
+Multiple entry points can be specified on the same line by separating them with space, and they will all be tested with the same input/output pairs.
 The entry directive affects subsequent input-output pairs in the same comment block, and may only be present immediately preceding these input-output pairs.
-If no entry is given, the default of main is assumed.
+If no entry is given, main is assumed.
 See below for an example.